artifacthub/hub/docs/repositories.md

 - Tasks source Github URL: [https://github.com/tektoncd/catalog/tree/main/task](https://github.com/tektoncd/catalog/tree/main/task)
 - Repository URL used in Artifact Hub: `https://github.com/tektoncd/catalog/task` (please note how the *tree/main* part is not used)

+## Tekton pipelines repositories

+Tekton pipelines repositories are expected to follow the same rules as Tekton tasks repositories.
+Please see the [Tekton tasks repositories](#tekton-tasks-repositories) documentation for more details.

 ## Verified Publisher